Vestibular Rehabilitation for Vertigo

-What is Vertigo
+What is Vertigo?

 BPPV is related to head movement or position.
-When you move, there are “crystals” in your inner ear, which stimulate nerves which then tell your brain where you are at in space.
+When you move, there are “crystals” in your inner ear, which stimulate nerves which then tell your brain where you are in space.
 These crystals are located in 3 different canals, each responding differently to the direction and speed of movement.
-The brain then uses all this info to determine where you are at in space and where you’re moving.
-Sometimes, these crystals become dislodged and float within then canal.
-Floating crystals and can send random signals that conflict with what your eyes, inner ear, and brain are telling you.
+The brain then uses all this info to determine where you are in space and where you’re moving.
+Sometimes, these crystals become dislodged and float within the canal.
+Floating crystals can send random signals that conflict with what your eyes, inner ear, and brain are telling you.
 This conflicting information causes vertigo.

 Vertigo Diagnosis & Treatment

 Your Physical Therapist, ENT specialist, or Primary care physician can diagnose your vertigo symptoms.
 A series of movement-related tests will determine if your vertigo is BPPV, or another vertigo-related diagnosis such as Vestibular Neuritis or Meniere’s disease.
 An individualized treatment program can then be can, tailored to your diagnosis.
 Treatment for BPPV is easily done in the clinic, often with immediate results, using a series of specified maneuvers, based on your diagnosis.
 Additional treatments may be required to help retrain or desensitize your vestibular system.

 At Premier Physical Therapy in Omaha, NE, we focus on Vestibular Rehabilitation Therapy (VRT) for individuals with vertigo and balance issues.
 Our experienced physical therapists provide personalized care, conducting comprehensive assessments to tailor a treatment plan to your specific needs.

 - Canalith Repositioning Maneuvers: to address conditions like benign paroxysmal positional vertigo (BPPV) and habituation exercises to reduce sensitivity over time.